 Other host platforms. vbcc is portable enough to run

-under all operating systems which offer a working ANSI-C compiler,
+on all operating systems which offer a working ISO-C99 compiler,

 e.g. BSD, Linux, MacOS and Windows.
 The latest release source for vasm

 here and for vlink

 The latest vbcc source snapshot may be available

 Additional PowerUp binaries.

 Additional WarpOS binaries.